bagusindrayana/laravel-coordinate/README.md

 ## Formula

-I haven't tried how much data it can handle and how fast the calculations are so here are 3 different formulas you can try
+I haven't tried how much data it can handle and how fast the calculations are, so here are 3 different formulas you can try

 formula paramter/arguments (int)